-Please note: Links to third party pages were checked at the time of writing but may have been moved or removed since then.
+Please note: Links to third party pages were valid at the time of writing but some may have been moved or removed by those parties since then.

 |1st of August 2017||Lauren M6HLR (aged 12) completes the Wainwrights on the Air challenge.|

 |28th of July 2017||Alan Betts G0HIQ stepped down from his 15 year service as Chair of the Examination Group.||June 2017||RSGB publishes Radio Amateur Examinations Draft Specification for exams held after the 1st of July 2018.|

 |6th of May 2017||Ethan M6IYS and Kaleb M6IYV pass the foundation exam.|